 Everyone wants to put on the most elaborate show there is and the costs of stage production, indoor pyrotechnics, and other event technology have skyrocketed.

 When you think of festivals, what comes to mind.
 Basically, a wild party with a lot of humans right?
 An elaborate production with a lot of different bands?

 Yes and yes.

 So to be able to put on such a production, accommodate a lot of guests, and bring in popular artists ... it's going to cost some green.

 Scalpers are the people standing outside of venues holding up signs advertising tickets for sale or saying they happen to have extras.

 However, with the advent of the Internet and online ticket companies, selling and upselling tickets is easy and reliable.

 If there is going to be someone willing to pay $1,000 to sit in the front row, the artist should be allowed to sell that ticket for that much.

 Some blogs are based off of direct questions we receive from our event promoters.
 If you have any questions regarding event marketing, ticket sales, planning advice, etc. feel free to send an email to firstname.lastname@example.org and we will answer your questions!
-Thanks for reading.